 The object of Five-Card Draw Poker is to have the highest-rank poker hand at the time of the showdown.

 As with most forms of poker, Five-Card Draw uses the standard 52-card deck.
-As usual, choosing Denexa 100% Plastic Playing Cards is an excellent idea.
+As usual, it’s an excellent idea to choose Denexa 100% Plastic Playing Cards, the most durable playing cards in the world.
 You will also need poker chips to bet with.
 Players should determine betting limits, if any, as well as if any cards are to be designated as wild.

 After players have received their hands, a betting round ensues, following the usual norms for betting in poker.